ErikCald/SYSC3303-A1-Group3/README.md

 - Use the Run functionality in IntelliJ IDEA on the [Main class](src/main/java/sysc3303/a1/group3/Main.java) to run the simulation.
 - Alternatively, execute `./gradlew clean run`

 Observe the graphical display popup, and the logging to the system output.
-The log can also later be viewed in output.txt (generated in the project roo).
+The log can also later be viewed in output.txt (generated in the project root).
 The application will only terminate when the graphical display is closed.

 ## Responsibilities Breakdown (Iteration 4)